 - Nap.
 You know what’s a great way to pass the time on an airplane?
 Sleeping!
 To induce naptime, we had a lovey for him and he had his own seat with carseat.
 Bring whatever comfort you need.
 For younger toddlers, they can stay on your lap (which I cannot handle).

 - Food.
-Airplane food is not only sustenance but also entertainment.
+People often wonder if I have a full meal in my carry on.
+Well, that’s life with a toddler as airplane food is not only sustenance but also entertainment.
 Dole it out as needed and feel free to make it talk like action figures.
 Sawyer likes small crackers, peanut butter pretzels, pouches, milk in a bottle.
 I tried to encourage him to use his water bottle to equalize air pressure but he wouldn’t go for it.

 How do you keep a toddler occupied from takeoff to landing?